 Please see the Guide to West Norfolk Homechoice (pdf 367kb) for full details of how the scheme works.

 You must complete an application form (pdf 241kb) and be accepted on the West Norfolk Housing Register to be able to bid for available properties.
 All applicants applying to West Norfolk Homechoice are required to provide proof of identity and income for all households members.

 Applicants will normally only be accepted onto the Homechoice register if they have a local connection to the borough in accordance with the Guide to West Norfolk Homechoice.

-From 1st October 2014 West Norfolk Homechoice policy regarding local connection will be amended with the addition of the following:
+West Norfolk Homechoice policy regarding local connection has been amended from 1st October 2014 with the addition of the following:

 Applicants whose income, savings and equity total more than one third of the average suitable property price in West Norfolk will not be admitted to the Homechoice register except where there is an overwhelming need to live in the borough on welfare grounds and where extreme hardship would occur.

 Available properties are advertised on a weekly basis.